 The Leiden Volkenkunde museum (national ethnology museum) and Naturalis (the National Museum of Natural History) both participate(d) in the realization and conservation of the SieboldHuis museum on the basis of their leading Japanese collections.
 The 19th century Japanese objects in these two museums are unique.

 Leiden University cooperates closely with the SieboldHuis and has strong ties with Japan.
 The university has a Japanese language and culture department and in addition houses important Japanese collections at several academic institutions.
 The majority of these collections were originally brought to Leiden by Siebold or were compiled by him later.

-The aim of Japan Museum SieboldHuis ’Stichting Japanmuseum SieboldHuis’ is to present (museum) collections relevant to Japanese art, culture, science and nature, in particular the Leiden Siebold Collection, as well as to strengthen the ties between the Netherlands and Japan and to promote Japan Museum SieboldHuis as museum and information centre.
+The aim of Japan Museum SieboldHuis ’Stichting Japanmuseum SieboldHuis’ is to exhibit (museum) collections relevant to Japanese art, culture, science and nature, in particular the Leiden Siebold Collection, as well as to strengthen the ties between the Netherlands and Japan and to promote Japan Museum SieboldHuis as museum and information centre.

 Japan Museum SieboldHuis is a registered museum.
-The museum adheres to the ode of Ethics as stipulated by ICOM.
+The museum adheres to the code of Ethics as stipulated by ICOM.

 Japan Museum Sieboldhuis is a public institute with a public function.
 We uphold and apply the Governance Code Cultuur.
 Our public function determines our primary activities as well as our revenue model.